GustavLindberg99/Battery/README.md

 ## Setup

 The easiest way to install the program is to download and run [this setup program](https://raw.githubusercontent.com/GustavLindberg99/Battery/main/Battery-install.exe).
-This only installs the program for the current user.
 Alternatively, if you prefer to download the files manually, you can download and extract [this ZIP folder](https://raw.githubusercontent.com/GustavLindberg99/Battery/main/Battery-portable.zip) with the executable and the necessary DLLs.

 ## Usage